 The most common form of mindfulness is to simply close your eyes and focus on your breathing.
 Find a quiet spot where you can sit comfortably and close your eyes if you wish.
 Bring your attention to your breathing.
 Notice the feeling of your breath passing through your nose.
 The rise and fall of your abdomen and chest.

 Don’t try to change your breathing in any way, just let it happen naturally.
 If other thoughts enter your mind, just gently acknowledge the distraction then bring your attention back to your breath.

 You can practice this exercise without any aids.
-But if you prefer to be guided, we’ve created a mindful breathing audio exercise which is available on our resources page.
+But if you prefer to be guided, we’ve created mindful breathing audio exercises.

 2. A one-minute breathing space

 This is a quick exercise, ideal for those moments when you want to centre yourself when you’re feeling anxious about something you’re about to do, such as speak in a group or meet someone new.
 Sit in front of a clock or watch that you can use to time the passing of one minute.
 For the entire minute focus your attention on your breath and nothing else.